asikart/ace-markdown-editor/README.md

    Theses are 2 rules.
 First allow get picture to everyone and second upload picture only from your domain.
 So you have to change *** to your domain.
 If you have few domains, simply create another `<CORSRule>` block.

-4. Edit Akmarkdown edito plugin parameters.
+4. Edit Akmarkdown editor plugin parameters.
 Enable AWS and enter you AWS access information.

    ![2014-02-07_21-24-39](https://f.cloud.github.com/assets/650741/2111051/46f9bd80-900c-11e3-9a2e-76edf90d3e18.png)